-As a result of the refinancing discussed above, borrowings under the Term Loan were reduced to \$225 million, under which we have elected, and expect to continue to elect, Eurodollar loans which bear interest at 1-month LIBOR and include a margin of 1.875% on that outstanding balance.
-We had two \$200 million notional amount interest rate swaps to essentially fix the interest on the \$400 million of former Term Loan.
-When we completed the refinancing on August 15, 2006, we terminated one of the two swaps and received approximately \$6.6 million in the transaction.
-We elected to retain the other swap and therefore it effectively fixes the interest rate on \$200 million out of the total \$225 million of current Term Loan (for further information, see Item 7A.
-Quantitative and Qualitative Discussions about Market Risk).
+As of December 31, 2007, our Wynn Las Vegas credit facilities consist of a \$900 million revolving credit facility (the "Wynn Las Vegas Revolver") and \$225 million term loan facility (the "Wynn Las Vegas Term Loan") (together the "Wynn Las Vegas Credit Facilities").
+For borrowings under the Wynn Las Vegas Term Loan we have elected, and expect to continue to elect, Eurodollar loans which bear interest at the 1-month LIBOR and include a margin of 1.875% on that outstanding balance.
+We have a \$200 million notional amount interest rate swap to essentially fix the interest on \$200 million of the Wynn Las Vegas Term Loan at the rate of 5.7% per annum.
+(For further information, see Item 7A.
+"Quantitative and Qualitative Discussions about Market Risk".)

-As of December 31, 2006, a total of \$88.9 million was outstanding under the Revolver, primarily for the construction of Encore.
-Consequently, \$811.1 million remains available under the Revolver for future borrowings for the construction of Encore or for other uses as necessary.
-For borrowings under the Revolver, we have elected, and expect to continue to elect, Eurodollar loans, which bear interest at 1-month LIBOR and currently include a margin of 1.625% on the outstanding balance.
-After opening Encore, the margin will fluctuate between a range of 1.0% to 1.75%, depending on our leverage ratio.
-In addition to interest, we also pay quarterly in arrears, an annual rate of 0.375% on the daily average of unborrowed availability under the Revolver.
-After the opening of Encore, the annual fee that we will be required to pay for unborrowed availability under the Revolver will be based on our leverage ratio and will range from an annual rate of 0.25% to 0.50%.
+As of December 31, 2007, there were no amounts outstanding under the Wynn Las Vegas Revolver.
+We do have \$16.7 million of outstanding letters of credit that reduce our availability under the Wynn Las Vegas Revolver.
+Consequently, \$883.3 million remains available under the Wynn Las Vegas Revolver for future borrowings for the construction of Encore or for other uses as necessary.
+For borrowings under the Wynn Las Vegas Revolver, we have elected, and expect to continue to elect, Eurodollar loans, which bear interest at the 1-month LIBOR and currently include a margin of 1.625% on the outstanding balance.
+After opening Encore, the margin will fluctuate between a range of 1 to 1.75%, depending on our leverage ratio.
+In addition to interest, we also pay quarterly in arrears, an annual rate of 0.375% on the daily average of unborrowed availability.
+After the opening of Encore, the annual fee that we will be required to pay for unborrowed availability based on our leverage ratio and will range from an annual rate of 0.25% to 0.50%.

-The new \$900 million Revolver will terminate and be payable in full on August 15, 2011, \$112.5 million of the \$225 million Term Loan will be payable on September 30, 2012 and the remaining \$112.5 million will be payable on August 15, 2013.
+The \$900 million Wynn Las Vegas Revolver will terminate and be payable in full on August 15, 2011.
+The Wynn Las Vegas Term Loan will mature in two installments: \$112.5 million will be payable on September 30, 2012 and the remaining \$112.5 million will be payable on August 15, 2013.

-The Wynn Las Vegas Credit Facilities are obligations of Wynn Las Vegas, LLC and are guaranteed by and secured by substantially all of the assets (except the corporate aircraft) of each of its subsidiaries (other than

-Wynn Completion Guarantor, LLC).
-The obligations of Wynn Las Vegas, LLC and the guarantors under the Credit Facilities rank pari passu in right of payment with their existing and future senior indebtedness, including indebtedness with respect to the First Mortgage Notes and senior in right of payment to all of their existing and future subordinated indebtedness.
+The Wynn Las Vegas Credit Facilities are obligations of Wynn Las Vegas, LLC and are guaranteed by and secured by substantially all of the assets (except the corporate aircraft) of each of its subsidiaries (other than Wynn Completion Guarantor, LLC).
+The obligations of Wynn Las Vegas, LLC and the guarantors under the Wynn Las Vegas Credit Facilities rank pari passu in right of payment with their existing and future senior indebtedness, including indebtedness with respect to the First Mortgage Notes and senior in right of payment to all of their existing and future subordinated indebtedness.